stevo01/Guide_TP-Link_D50/README.md

 You need to remove the two screws which are behind the label on the housing underside.
 You can remove the housing topside from the underside after that. note: some force is needed to open all the plastic latches

 ## setup tftp server
-There are a lot of different tftp server available.
+You need a tftp server for the update/flash procedure.
 I used PUMKIN for windows which allows you an easy and painless setup:

 Please download the tftp server application [5] and the Openwrt image [2] to your windows workstation.
 After Installation of PumpKIN you need to specify the "tftp filesystem root" (this is the location of your Openwrt image file).

-## 3 - I added some pins to PCB of Router to allow connection with USB/UART adapter
-see picture photos/uart_connected.jpg
+## 3 - connect UART adapter
+I added some pins to PCB of Router to allow connection with USB/UART adapter see picture photos/uart_connected.jpg

 ## 4 - flash procedures
 The following instructions require a connection to the J2 UART interface.

 note:
 - you need tftp server for data transfer of openwrt image (openwrt-19.07.2-ath79-generic-tplink_archer-d50-v1-squashfs-sysupgrade.bin).
+- you need to connect ethernet port of the router with your home network
 - ip address of the tftp server is 192.168.1.32 in my network.

 ### Flash instruction under U-Boot, using UART